 It is well known by now that obesity puts you at far greater risk of heart disease, diabetes, and cancer.
 However, not all fat is created equal.
 Studies show that subcutaneous fat (AKA fat that collects under your skin) might help to improve insulin sensitivity — our blood sugar-regulating hormone.
 This is the type of fat that causes cellulite and skin dimpling.
 While mid-section fat is associated with a higher risk of disease (as this is often that visceral fat we talked about), fat on your bottom, hips, legs, and arms has not been equally shown to raise your risk of disease.

-Hidden Causes of Obesity
+Hidden Causes of Weight Gain

 So, What’s the Verdict?

-If you are active (the CDC recommends no less than 150 minutes of physical activity per week to reduce your risk of conditions such as diabetes), eat a diet where at least half of each plate is filled with veggies and (some) fresh fruits, you get plenty of healthy protein and good fats, and keep your carb count low-moderate, there is a good chance that you are relatively healthy.
+If you are active (the CDC recommends no less than 150 minutes of physical activity per week to reduce your risk of conditions such as diabetes), eat a diet where at least half of each plate is filled with veggies and (some) fresh fruits, you get plenty of healthy protein and good fats, and keep your carb count low to moderate, there is a good chance that you are relatively healthy.
 Run the labs to prove it, and then you can relax about shedding those extra pounds if they don’t bother you.